 As mentioned earlier, Amazon has made 2-day delivery a fundamental requirement of the modern-day customer.
 However, offering 2-day delivery through SFP can take a sizeable toll on your margins.
 Eshopbox meets Amazon's stringent requirements so that your product listings are Prime enabled and you can offer affordable 2-day delivery to your customers.

 Eshopbox has a powerful network of fulfilment centres spread across India which allows you to split your inventory and store it closer to your customers.
-This enables you to offer 2-day shipping by ground rather than expedited shipping by air to meet Prime requirements.
+This enables you to offer 2-day shipping by ground rather than expedited shipping by air to meet Prime requirements while reducing shipping costs.

 Inventory management involves way more than just storing your merchandise, you need to have complete visibility of your inventory at any point in time — so that you can analyse sales and actively replenish inventory to avoid stockouts.